Scholarships & Bursaries

 Applying for and receiving financial aid is an important part of university life.
 With costs to attend increasing, it is important to look at all your financial aid options which includes reading up on scholarships and bursaries available.

-Internally, the University of New Brunswick provides millions in scholarship money each year thanks to donations from generous alumni and other supporters as well as an ongoing commitment to devote university funds for students.
-For more information regarding UNB scholarships for full time students, visit the scholarships info page.
+The University of New Brunswick provides millions in scholarship money each year thanks to donations from generous alumni and other supporters as well as an ongoing commitment to devote university funds for students.
+Contact firstname.lastname@example.org for information on how to apply.

-Promise Partnership Bursaries - students who attended either Hazen White-St. Francis or Lorne Middle School and who participated in the Promise Partnership Program, are encouraged to apply for the Saint John College Development Inc. Bursary and the Deborah A. Chapman Bursary.
-Hazen White-St. Francis students are also encouraged to apply for the Emera New Brunswick Promise Partnership Bursary.
-Applications are due annually by April 15th.
-Contact the Financial Aid Office for more info.
+Students who attended either Hazen White-St. Francis or Lorne Middle School and who participated in the Promise Partnership Program are encouraged to apply for the Saint John College Development Inc. Bursary and the Deborah A. Chapman Bursary.
+Students who participated in the Promise Partnership Program or who attended Hazen White-St. Francis are also encouraged to apply for the Emera New Brunswick Promise Partnership Bursary.
+Applications are due by June 1, 2020.

 There are several scholarships and awards available through organisations and associations external to the University of New Brunswick.
 It is important that you start your search early so that you do not miss any potential opportunities.
 Make sure you explore all your options.